 The concentration allows students to focus their research around the history, theology, practices, and concerns of a particular group, community, or sector of society or around a particular issue or problem that affects multiple groups or is of global significance.
-Examples of possible interdisciplinary topics include, but are not limited to the following: black theology; feminist and womanist theology; ecological ethics; religion, society and the law; the Bible and social justice; LGBTQIA; etc. The topic or combination of subdisciplines should be developed in consultation with the faculty advisor and Assistant Dean for Academic Administration.
+Examples of possible interdisciplinary topics include, but are not limited to the following: black theology; feminist and womanist theology; ecological ethics; religion, society and the law; LGBTQIA; etc. The topic or combination of subdisciplines should be developed in consultation with the faculty advisor and Associate Dean.
 Students declaring interdisciplinary this must write a rationale and upload it to their ePortfolio including a description of the concentration, how it relates to their academic and vocational goals, and a list of courses/subject areas relevant to the concentration.

-• Advanced courses in an agreed-upon topic area or combination of field subdisciplines
+Advanced courses in an agreed-upon topic area or combination of field subdisciplines